Overview

 Concurrent Bachelors and Masters Degrees

-The concurrent B.S./M.S. degree in Computer Science offers highly motivated and focused students the opportunity for accelerated study.
+These concurrent B.S./M.S. degrees offer highly motivated and focused students the opportunity for accelerated study.
 Students will be allowed to double count up to 12 credits.
 This program will pair undergraduate students in the concurrent program with research teams of graduate students and dedicated faculty members prominent in their fields of expertise.
-Students that declare concurrent enrollment will be considered graduate-level students, and therefore eligible for graduate research assistantships and scholarships.
+Students who declare concurrent enrollment will be considered graduate-level students, and therefore eligible for graduate research assistantships and scholarships.
 Click here for application instructions.

 More information can be found here: https://www.cs.iastate.edu/cs.iastate.edu/concurrent-comajor-transfer.